 This is a great little RV park in Patzcuaro.
 Big rigs may have some difficulty getting in, but we saw RVs while we were here, so they manage somehow.
 There is a great little cabana where tent campers can escape the elements and enjoy a book and even make a fire.

 Nice large garden conveniently located roughly 3 km north of the city center and 1.5 km south of the pier for the boats to the islands (Muelle No. 2).
 You can jump on a colectivo in either direction just in front of the place (10 pesos per person).
 There is a laundry, a small abarrotes, Oxxo, and a large Bodega Aurrerá close by.
+Don Chuchos nearby has many gringo foods.
 WIFI is kind of erratic but most of the time very fast.
 A big plus especially in the rainy season is a cozy little hut with a couple of sofas, tables and chairs and even a fireplace.
-MEX$ 280 per night.
+MEX$ 300 per night.
 Dogs must be leashed.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.